 Understanding the influence of the gut microbiome on our well-being, and of the environment on our microbiome.

-For feedback, edits, contributions, suggestions, etc. feel free to use: issues page.
+For feedback, edits, contributions, suggestions, etc., feel free to make a post on the forum.

 Sci-hub can be used to bypass paywalls.

 Research in the area of the microbiome is growing rapidly in recent years due to advances in detection/sequencing techniques:

 (image from microbiomedigest.com)

 This means that many long standing positions are being debunked, and even much of what you read (here or elsewhere) can become quickly outdated.

 See the Testing page for examples of current status/limitations of detecting & identifying human microbes.

 - Fecal Microbiota Transplants (FMT) -- FMT questionnaire.

 Researcher Elisabeth Bik's list of other sources of microbiome info: https://microbiomedigest.com/microbiome-papers-collection/microbiome-blogs-tweeps-and-books/